datsoftlyngby/soft2019spring-algorithms/Weeklies/Week_08/README.md

 **Code:** you should go through the exercises _**with your group**_, from scratch, although some assistance is available through the ["Booksite"](https://algs4.cs.princeton.edu/home/).

 **Classroom exercises:** TBD (to-be-determined) -- but will be taken in context of the chapters 3.2-3.4 of reading material.

+**Workshop hours:** are cancelled due to meetings this week.
+You can still send email, though.